 Further, it is the place where all the return lines for the lube oil meets and drain.
 Therefore it is included with major instruments such as level gauge, heating pipes, sounding pipes, suction port, etc.

-A strainer is a type of filter with a large mesh size; usually fitted at low pressure or suction side of a pump.
+A strainer is a type of filter with a large mesh size; usually fitted at low pressure or suction side of a pump in a lubricating oil system.
 Strainers are quite easy to clean and are installed to resist very large particle size.

 It needs to be cleaned regularly otherwise the pressure difference across its sides may become un-operational.
 On ship’s main lube oil system a strainer is fitted on the suction of the oil pump inside the sump/drain tank.